hamdibT/kitchensink-mongodb/README.md

 - split the project into layers (Controller, Service, Repository and Model)
 - Separate the backend from the frontend
 - Possibility to use API and Swagger
+- Use of Testcontainers for integration tests
+- Use of p6spy for logging SQL queries
+- Use of MongoDB
+- Migration of data from relational DB to MongoDB

+The frontend is an Angular application that consumes the backend REST API.
+It allows users to register a member, list all members.
+The frontend is located in https://github.com/hamdibT/kitchensink-frontend

 ## Technologies Used